enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

 Expanding metadata
 ------------------

-In some cases, the cross-reference registered will have additional metadata.
-For example, cross references registered with the source COMPARE-RefGenome. to view this, add "expanded=true":
+In some cases, the cross-reference registered may have additional metadata.
+For example, cross references registered with the source COMPARE-RefGenome.

+To view this, add "expanded=true":

 .. code-block::